Skip Ribbon Commands

 1. The use of deception, intimidation, coercion, extortion or undue influence by a person or entity to obtain or use an adult's property, income, resources or trust funds in a manner for the profit of or to the advantage of such person or entity;

-2. the breach of a fiduciary duty, including, but not limited to, the misuse of a power of attorney, trust or a guardianship or conservatorship appointment, as it relates to the property, income, resources or trust funds of the adult; or
+2. The breach of a fiduciary duty, including, but not limited to, the misuse of a power of attorney, trust or a guardianship or conservatorship appointment, as it relates to the property, income, resources or trust funds of the adult; or

-3. the obtainment or use of an adult's property, income, resources or trust funds, without lawful authority, by a person or entity who or trust funds.
+3. The obtainment or use of an adult's property, income, resources or trust funds, without lawful authority, by a person or entity who or trust funds.

 KSA 21-5417 - Mistreatment of a dependent adult; mistreatment of an elder person.